Gangascoob/F21GA_Coursework/Render/Readme.md

 The back section was then widened and a long strip of the middle extruded upwards to create an upside down T-shape.
 These would serve as the sidepods, roll hoop and engine cover.
 Many more loop cuts were made to allow finer tuning of the shape of the chassis.
 On reflection, I should have utilised the mirror modifier available in Blender, rather than creating it all at once - since, despite using the grid to try mirror things by look, there are bits of the model that aren't perfectly even.
 Additionally, the shape of the sidepods could have been done using the sculpting tool for a more realistic look, but that may have taken away from the semi-lowpoly feel of the models.

+The body of the car uses the same red theme as the rest of the scene, with the metallic level turned up just a little bit and the roughness brought down to give a clean shiny look.
+The team's logo was also added to the nose of the car (a really simple model reminiscent of the Ferrari logo, but with a raccoon's head instead of the iconic horse).

 ## Stools